DauMoe/note/interview_question.md

       - Fiber structure can be refer [here](https://gist.githubusercontent.com/velotiotech/e479e75fe701d21d5c21ff3955203a35/raw/153b39a765e8dca79ae82408e2d7dff50a40d870/React-Fiber-type-defs.ts)

 - **Keys and why using keys?**
+   - WHY: Key to tell React the position of this element in previous and the next tree so React can increase the performance because it's no need to re-create all elements in the list
-   - Whenever you insert a new element into the list.
+   - HOW: Whenever you insert a new element into the list.
 The index will be changed.
 Without key, React will compare base on the index of element, compare type and the content inside elements, insert make the index change so the bad case, React will re-render all elements in this list and it's very bad.
-   - Key to tell React the position of this element in previous and the next tree so React can increase the performance because it's no need to re-create all elements in the list

    - The key must be unique, stable and predictable.
 If the ket is unstable, DOM nodes will be unnecessarily re-render and once of causes raise bad performance
    => Shouldn't use key as index because if the list is re-order, index is changed and some elements will be re-render
 - **What is Ref in React?**